capitalone/DataProfiler/docs/source/profiler.rst

 Below is an breakdown of all the options.

 * **ProfilerOptions** - The top-level options class that contains options for the Profiler class
+  * **presets** - A pre-configured mapping of a string name to group of options: "complete", "data_types", and "numeric_stats_disabled".
+    By default is None
   * **structured_options** - Options responsible for all structured data

     * **multiprocess** - Option to enable multiprocessing.
 Automatically selects the optimal number of processes to utilize based on system constraints.